Frex: dependently-typed algebraic simplification: Supplementary Evaluation: Usability and Interactive Development

-\paragraph{Qualitative evaluation} To experience using \Frexlib{}, we reproduced Brady et al.'s dependently-typed representation of binary arithmetic~\cite{brady-mckinna-et-al:indexed-binary}.
-They index binary representations by the natural numbers that they represent, and so when they define the arithmetic operations, the programmer needs to prove their correctness.
-These proofs typically involve insightful equational reasoning steps interleaved with rote calculational steps such as:
+To evaluate \Frexlib{}'s usage, we have reproduced \citeauthor{brady-mckinna-et-al:indexed-binary}'s \citeyearpar{brady-mckinna-et-al:indexed-binary} dependently typed representation of binary arithmetic. \citeauthor{brady-mckinna-et-al:indexed-binary} index binary representations by the natural numbers that they represent, and so the programmer needs to prove arithmetic operations correct.
+Such proofs interleave insightful equational reasoning steps with rote calculational steps such as the following:

-which we may discharge by calling \IdrisFunction{solve} with the equation repeated.
-We do not use our reflection capabilities since these kinds of examples are beyond their reach at the moment.
-The experience is reasonable, with the usual pain points involved in invoking an algebraic simplifier without a goal extraction mechanism: we need to repeat the equation and its relevant rewriting-context when calling \Frexlib{}, but notably no other pain.
-The experience was worse in earlier implementations of \Frexlib{} due to several now-eliminated performance bottlenecks in \idris{}.
+which may be discharged with \IdrisFunction{solve}.
+We do not use our reflection capabilities since these kinds of examples, in which the binding-time analysis is challenging, are beyond their reach at the moment.
+With early \Frexlib{} implementations the task was arduous due to performance bottlenecks in \idris{} that are now eliminated.
+The only other significant obstacle we encountered was the usual pain point involved in invoking an algebraic simplifier without a goal extraction mechanism: the need to repeat the equation and its relevant rewriting-context when calling \Frexlib{}.